Norman Garstin: Personal life

 He was born 28 August 1847 in Caherconlish, County Limerick, Ireland to Captain William Garstin and Mary Moore Garstin.
 He was raised by aunts and grandparents following his father's suicide and his mother's incapacitating disabilities.

 Garstin attended Victoria College on the island of Jersey and then he worked in architecture and engineering for brief periods.
 He then travelled to South Africa where he befriended Cecil Rhodes, worked as a journalist and was involved in government in Cape Town.

 Pursuing an interest in art, Garstin trained in 1880 in Antwerp at the Royal Academy.
 From 1882 to 1884 he studied in Paris at an academy founded by Carolus-Duran.
 He then travelled and painted his way through Spain, Morocco and Venice, Italy.

 In 1886, he married Louisa Jones, also known as Dochie.
 Many of Garstin's friends from school in Antwerp had settled in Newlyn; Garstin and Dochie moved to Mount Vernon in Newlyn by 1886.
-They had three children: Crosbie, Denis and Alethea.
-The boys took up journalism and Alethea became an artist.
-The family moved to Penzance by 1895.
+They had three children: